This post may contain affiliate links. See my disclosure policy.

 Potential Risks

 Barley is generally considered a healthy and nutritious addition to anyone’s diet.
-However, there are some people who may want to avoid this whole grain.
+However, some people may want to avoid this whole grain.

-Also, barley contains fructans, a fermentable type of fiber that can cause irritation in the bowels for people with IBS or similar digestive problems by causing excess gas and bloating.
+Also, barley contains fructans, a fermentable type of fiber that can irritate the bowels in people with IBS or similar digestive problems, leading to excess gas and bloating.

 How to Cook Barley